 Where to stay: Jared Coffin House

 By Rob of Roam Yonder

 Just to the south of Cape Cod is a three-island grouping known as Martha’s Vineyard.
-The island is famous for its laid-back demeanour and picturesque landscape, making it a popular spot during the summer months.
+The island is famous for its laid-back demeanor and picturesque landscape, making it a popular spot during the summer months.

 Despite only being 96 square miles there are lots of things to do on Martha’s Vineyard.
 Aquinnah is a popular spot on the island’s western tip.
 It’s a National Historic Landmark and home to the American Indian Wampanoag people.

-Movie fans will want to visit Menemsha, a small village that was used as a filming location for the harbour in Steven Spielberg’s Jaws.
+Movie fans will want to visit Menemsha, a small village that was used as a filming location for the harbor in Steven Spielberg’s Jaws.
 The island is best known as a vineyard, so you have to try a glass (or bottle!) of local wine and enjoy one of the many fresh seafood restaurants.

 For something slightly different, Martha’s Vineyard is home to the oldest carousel ride in the United States.
 It moved to Oak Bluffs in 1884 having been built at Cooney Island in 1876.

 History buffs should head to Edgartown the oldest colonial settlement on the island.
 The impressive houses dotted about the town include the 1672-built Vincent House on Main Street.
 The narrow streets and white clapboard homes are picture-perfect.